mvolkmann/context-easy/hooks.md

 Many developers find classes confusing because they need to understand the `this` keyword, what it means to `bind` a function, and when to do it.

-Also, optimizing code that uses classes is harder than optimizing code that only uses functions.
+Optimizing code that uses functions is easier than optimizing code that uses classes.
 This refers to minifying, hot reloading, and tree shaking.

 Hooks provide easier ways to work with component state and context.